 Wanolitto’s Musings for this Saturday’s Des Moines Waterfront Farmers Market

-It was nice to see the berries and other fruits finally arriving at the Des Moines Waterfront Farmers Market last Saturday – especially my favorite, Rainier Cherries.
+We welcomed a little breeze at the Des Moines Waterfront Farmers Market last Saturday, as temps reached 90.
+That didn’t seem to bother the huge crowd enjoying all that goes on at our market.

 Again this weekend there will be NO paid parking.
-The start date has been set for after the Fourth of July.
-When it does start, we will validate 2 hours free parking.
+When it does start, we will validate 2 hours free parking for both Sat & Wed markets.
 Just show your purchases at the market info booth.
 If you are a Des Moines resident and have a vehicle registered in Des Moines, you can get a yearly ($30) pass at the Marina office for $15 for the rest of this year.

-This Saturday is our first of the season Clutter 2 Cash sale.
-It’s a chance for shoppers to pick up some great items at bargain prices.
-Look for the sale in the horseshoe parking lot in front of the Marina office.
-There still are a few spaces left.
-If you feel the urge to raise some extra cash, call this number 206-824-1066 to reserve your space.
-The cost is $20.
-The next sale will be July 22nd.

-This year’s market poster (picture above) is becoming a collector’s item as the photo is from former City of Des Moines Councilmember, Carmen Scott’s Collection.
-You can purchase them at the Market’s Wine Tasting booth for $1.
-All proceeds go to the Market’s Foundation.
+Check out the booth of market sponsor Renewal by Anderson where you will be able to see experts point out the advantages of quality replacement windows manufactured of vinyl, aluminum and wood.
+Ask them about the specials they are running this Saturday.

+Mark your calendar for the start of the Wednesday night Sunset Markets starting next Wednesday July 5th.
+The Sunset Market runs every Wednesday in July and August from 4 to 8pm.
+There will be food trucks, farms and lots of goodies.
+The Des Moines Area Food Bank “Picnic in the Park” free summer dinner program for all school age kids will also be there serving snacks from 3:45 to 4:30pm and dinner from 4:30 to 6:30pm.

 The Rotary Club of Des Moines and Normandy Park has a booth every Saturday to promote their Annual Poverty Bay Blues and Brews Festival.
 The festival this year is on August 26th at the Beach Park.
 At their booth you can buy your discount tickets in advance ($35, $40 at the event).
-The proceeds benefit the Highline Music 4 Life program which puts instruments in the hands of kids who otherwise might not be able to afford them.
+Also get your raffle tickets for $5 for the grand prize, a Mariners luxury box suite at Safeco Field in early September.
+The package includes 23 tickets, $800 for catered food, 6 VIP parking passes and allows access to the Terrace Club lounges.
+There is a runner up prize of two season passes to Centerstage Theatre.
+Last but not the least; you can enter to win $100 by texting the word Rotary to 555888.
+You will receive a text with a link to your entry form.
+Fill out the entry form and you are automatically entered to win.
+Text and data rates may apply.
+The proceeds benefit the Highline Music 4 Life program which puts instruments in the hands of kids who otherwise might not be able to have them.

-Welcome new vendor Lowrider Baking Company, whose name is in reference to the owner’s two dachshunds – Smokey and Riley.
-They are a pop-up cookie shop and you can find them at select farmer’s market, breweries, and events in the Seattle area.
-They also cater, so if you think cookies would be a good addition to your event, please go to their catering tab and fill out the catering form.
-Their mission is to provide you with the ultimate cookie experience.
-From classic to more adventurous flavors, you will never be bored.

 Be sure to check to see if you qualify for our healthy eating initiative for low income families called Fresh Bucks, Come to the market, swipe your EBT card and it will double your dollars (up to $10) per person.
 This program is good for all market days (Sat & Wed).